 When it comes to tackling a bookkeeping backlog, you have several options.
 Below is a table about how they compare across the factors that matter most to practice owners.

 While DIY bookkeeping works for very small backlogs, most practice owners find that the time investment is simply not worth it.
 Freelance bookkeepers can be effective, but they may lack healthcare-specific expertise and their availability can be inconsistent.
-Flychain offers the best of both worlds: advanced automation paired with dedicated healthcare financial experts, all at a predictable monthly cost.
+Flychain offers you the best of both worlds: smart automation combined with dedicated healthcare financial experts, all at a predictable monthly price.

 Popular Catch Up Bookkeeping Services and Tools